williams-cs/markus-thesis/log.md

 ## 2020-02-08
 - Implementation
+  - Added support for variable copying to remote
   - Fixed blocking on failure to connect to remote
   - Fixed hanging processes on failure
   - Added custom port specification